awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-partitions.md

 Crawlers not only infer file types and schemas, they also automatically identify the partition structure of your dataset when they populate the AWS Glue Data Catalog\.
 The resulting partition columns are available for querying in AWS Glue ETL jobs or query engines like Amazon Athena\.

-After you crawl a table, you can view the partitions that the crawler created by navigating to the table in the AWS Glue console and choosing **View Partitions**\.
+After you crawl a table, you can view the partitions that the crawler created by navigating to the table on the AWS Glue console and choosing **View Partitions**\.

 For Apache Hive\-style partitioned paths in `key=val` style, crawlers automatically populate the column name using the key name\.
 Otherwise, it uses default names like `partition_0`, `partition_1`, and so on\.
 To change the default names on the console, navigate to the table, choose **Edit Schema**, and modify the names of the partition columns there\.